 - Illegal substances are strictly forbidden from the warehouse site at all times, and volunteers are prohibited from working under the influence of alcohol or drugs.

-- Absolutely no consumption of alcohol is permitted inside the warehouse site, unless for a specific social event arranged by a member of the warehouse coordination team.
+- Absolutely no consumption of alcohol is permitted whilst performing volunteer duties, unless for a specific social event arranged by a member coordination team.

 - All volunteers must respect and uphold cultural sensibilities and differences when on distribution or on site in camps, urban housing centres, community centres, hotspots, etc. All volunteers must wear clothing of at least knee length, and keep their shoulders, chests and stomachs covered.
 If unsure of the dress code for a particular project or activity, volunteers must speak to their coordinator in advance.